E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Introduction

 The rest of this paper is organized as follows.
-In Sec.~\ref{sec:related work}, we briefly review the related works.
-In Sec.~\ref{sec:method}, we introduce our proposed method in detail.
-Sec.~\ref{sec:experiment} reports and discusses our experimental results.
-Lastly, we conclude our study in Sec.~\ref{sec:conclusion}.
+In section~\ref{sec:related work}, we briefly review the related works.
+In section~\ref{sec:method}, we introduce our proposed method in detail.
+Section~\ref{sec:experiment} reports and discusses our experimental results.
+Finally, we conclude our study in section~\ref{sec:conclusion}.